Abdelrahman-Galal/Single-Digit-Counter-With-PushButton/README.md

 # Resettable single digit 7-segment counter

+This version of the sketch uses the same circuit while utilizing the *attachInterrupt()* function.<br />

 A sketch to work with a 7-segment display and 8-bit shift register and a push button.<br />

 The 7-segment displays numbers starting from *countStart* to *countEnd* with a delay equals to *countDelay* between each update.<br />